 If you do not live alone, have you asked your family how they would feel about becoming rural residents?
 Would they mind the isolation?
 Can you make a living?
 Will you and/or your spouse have to work off the place?
 Are there good schools close by?
-Are your children youngsters or teenagers?
+Are your children young or teenagers?

 First you need to answer these questions and determine if the move will unite the family or if it will be an uphill battle.
 The lifestyle changes may be more simple but not necessarily easier.
-Yet, you will learn how to do things you never imagined you would do, if for no other reason than you have never had the opportunity to do them.
+You will learn how to do things you never imagined you would do, if for no other reason than you have never had the opportunity to do them.
 Can you and your family rise to the challenges?

 Consider a teenager or even a younger child who is below the age of employment and perhaps has no interest in sports or other activities.
-The chores they have may now consist of taking out the trash once or twice per week, making a bed, and emptying the dishwasher.
+The chores they have may in town consist of taking out the trash once or twice per week, making a bed, and emptying the dishwasher.
 What does such a teenager do with the balance of his or her free time?
-A move to the country might awaken an interest in some aspect of nature, such as gardening, domesticated or feral animals, rock collecting, fishing or hunting.
+A move to the country might awaken an interest in some aspect of nature, such as gardening, domesticated or feral animals, rock collecting, fishing, or hunting.
 It is the opportunities that are available in the country which create outlets of interest and open doors to unlimited possibilities.